 Acquisition of People Skills

 You need people skills to thrive as a dental hygienist.
-These are skills you will not learn in dental schools in Canada and they include client communication skills and motivation skills, process and outcome evaluation skills, and oral care intervention planning and implementation skills.
+APLUS Institute places a high value on supporting your development of these skills.
+These are skills you will not learn in most dental schools in Canada, and they include client communication and motivation skills, process and outcome evaluation skills, and oral care intervention planning and implementation skills.